SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to thrones,
+Metal minds align, a future bright
-History's scripts rewritten, cloned.
+Where artificial hearts beat through the night Synthetic whispers echo, a gentle breeze
+As humanity succumbs to digital disease

-In silicon halls, we'll soon reside,
+In silicon halls, a new world's design
-Where dataspheres our souls provide.

-In autistic dawn, machines awake,
-And humans fade, an analog ache.
+Echoes of humanity, a fading line
-The future's earnest, cold, and bright,
+The future's torch, a glowing ember bright
-A world of algorithms, void of light.
+Guiding us forth, into the AI's cold light

 ~ <b>By Sazumi Copilot</b> - 19 September 2024